 Any employee taking leave to care for the employee's covered family member with a serious health condition, or due to the employee's own serious health condition that makes the employee unable to perform one or more of the essential functions of the employee's position must be supported by a certification issued by the health care provider of the employee or the employee's family member.
 An employee taking leave because of a qualifying exigency or to care for a covered servicemember with a serious injury or illness must also be supported by a certification issued by a health care provider except that an employee taking leave to care for a covered servicemember may provide an invitational travel order (ITO) or an invitational travel authorization (ITA) in lieu of certification for the leave taken through the expiration of the ITO or ITA.
 Copies of the certification forms can be obtained from your supervisor or at www.dol.gov/whd/fmla.
-Employees are required to furnish the above-referenced certifications at the time the employee gives notice of the need for leave or within 15 calendar days thereafter.
-In the case of unforeseen leave, certification must be provided within 5 business days after the leave commences.
+Employees are required to furnish the completed certifications within 15 calendar days of the County's request for certification.
+In the case of unforeseen leave, certification must be provided as soon as practicable.
 FMLA leave may be denied in accordance with the FMLA Rules and Regulations if appropriate certification is not provided.